 Sister Simone Campbell, SSS (April 14, 2014)

-Member of the Sisters of Social Service and former Executive Director of NETWORK, a Catholic social justice organization.
+Member of the Sisters of Social Service, Board member of the National Catholic Reporter, and former Executive Director of NETWORK, a Catholic social justice organization.
 Campbell is also a prominent advocate for economic justice, immigration reform, and healthcare policy.
-She is a recipient of the 2022 Presidential Medal of Freedom.
+She published her book Hunger for Hope in 2020 and was also a recipient of the 2022 Presidential Medal of Freedom.